JakobMissel/JakobMissel/README.md

 <h1 align="center">About Me</h1>

-Hello, I am Jakob Winkel Missel with a passion for game development and research.
-Regarding development, I am particularly passionate about designing game levels that cohesively balance aesthetics and interactivity within 3D virtual environments.
+Hello!
+I am passionate about game development and research.
+In development, I am particularly passionate about 3D graphics and designing game levels that cohesively balance aesthetics and interactivity.
 In research, I explore and develop interactive systems that apply novel approaches to improve player experiences.

 ---